Pawel-Zygler/webdriverio-framework/README.md

 npm run autostore
 ```

 How to run single test?
-Go to root folder
+Go to root folder, type this to run login spec happy path
 ```
 npm run lh
 ```
-To run login automated test happy path
+To run login spec unhappy path, type this in root folder

 ```
 npm run luh
 ```
-To run login functionality unhappy path

 More scripts in package.js